raspberrypilearning/club-mentoring/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-A young child who is new to the Dojo says *"I can’t think of a project idea."* How do you respond?
+A young child who is new to your Code Club says *"I can’t think of a project idea."* How do you respond?

 --- choices ---